taliajmallo/rpgs/campaigns/Triplets/charsheet.md

 - Type: Reflexive
 - Keywords: Clash
 - Duration: Instant
-- Prerequisite Charms: World-Scarring Loveliness, Dread Lord's Demeanour
+- Prerequisite Charms: World-Scarring Loveliness, Dread Lord's Demeanor
 - Try as they might to slay the deathknight who stands before them, her foes cannot force themselves to raise a hand against such a fair creature.
 She can reflexively clash attacks with (Appearance + Presence), gaining all the dice from high Appearance she would claim on appropriate social influence.
 If the Abyssal wins the clash, her attacker falters at the last second, or his arrows refuse to strike the Abyssal and instead drop out of the air to land at her feet.
 The attacker suffers the Defence penalty from a failed clash but takes no damage.
 - Hands and Blades Tied can also be used to resist environmental hazards of any kind by rolling (Appearance + Presence) in place of the usual dice pool, gaining the Abyssal's full Appearance in non-Charm bonus dice.
 She can block uncountable damage in this way without any roll required.
 A single doleful glance parts a sea of lava as it rushes towards her, even the primal forces of the world refusing to bring any harm to such a lovely figure.
 #### Heart-Stopping Glance